Grislow/KnowledgeBase/resources/glossary.md

     * minimalism is essential
     * needs determine technology
     * product growth is feature growth, not size growth
-    * dont push beyond limits
+    * dont push team beyond limits
 * __Scrum__ - focuses on team productivity.
 Features include:
     * backlog of prioritized work
     * completing a predetermined set of backlog items in a series of sprints